labzero/guides/project_kickoff/jira-configuration.md

 Some of our clients ask us to use their internal tools.
 Often, that means we use Jira.
 “When in Rome...” we do as the Romans do—almost.

 Out of the box, Jira’s Agile module meets most of our needs, but still needs a few tweaks to make it work really well.
-This article addresses the ways we configure Jira's workflows to support a lightweight process that fits with Lab Zero’s agile software development practice.
+This guide summarizes the ways we configure Jira's workflows to support a lightweight process that fits with Lab Zero’s agile software development practice.

 <h2>Limit the Types of Tickets</h2>
 Out-of-the-box Jira supports many kinds of tickets— too many kinds of tickets to be honest.
 We typically find that we only need a few.
 Here are the ones we use:

 - Story
 - Bug
-- Chore
+- Task
 - Epic (not a ticket type)
 - Custom Workflows

-<h3>Non-Accept Workflow</h3>
+<h3>Workflow</h3>

-For bugs and chores (a.k.a. work with no story-points) we don’t need an elaborate acceptance process.
-We keep the workflow straightforward:
+We keep the workflow straightforward.

+For stories with points, we want the work to be reviewed by another developer, delivered on a test server, and clearly be ready for acceptance or rejection by the Product Manager or Designer.

 **ADD IMAGE